babakfp/babakfp.ir/src/content/posts/the-right-way-to-implement-rtl-support-in-css/index.md

 ## In RTL, some things should still stay LTR and left-aligned

-For example, an input that takes URL as input should still be LTR and left-aligned.
+For example, an input tag that takes URL as input should still be LTR and left-aligned.
 Because the content inside the input is in a LTR language.
 Even when it contains RTL characters, the first characters like `https://` are still LTR.
 So, URL inputs should always be LTR.

 Fields that are always in LTR languages, should always stay LTR, like urls, passwords, slugs, paths, file names and UUIDs, code fields, number fields, etc.